vari-sh/vari-sh.github.io/content/posts/doppelganger.md

 Before accessing LSASS or interacting with protected system components, **Doppelganger must escalate its privileges**.
 Although it may already run as Administrator, that alone isn’t enough—**most sensitive operations require a SYSTEM-level token**.

 To achieve this, Doppelganger performs **token impersonation**, borrowing the SYSTEM token from a trusted system process (typically `winlogon.exe` or `services.exe`).
-This technique avoids the need for User Account Control (UAC) bypass or privilege escalation exploits, and is **quiet enough to slip past most EDRs**.
+This technique avoids the need for User Account Control (UAC) bypass or privilege escalation exploits, and is **quiet enough to slip past security solutions**.

 #### How It Works